vinay-maruri/data-pipeline-CMU/README.md

 - To load the final tables (defined by our schema):
   --2 arguments to pass

-python load-schema.py [year range of analysis/data files] final table name to generate from InstitutionInformation, Debt, StudentBody, StudentOutcomes
+python load-schema.py [year range of analysis] final table name to generate from InstitutionInformation, Debt, StudentBody, StudentOutcomes